Alexandro02/Cientific-Calculator/README.md

 - Fixed Montante method bug

 ## May 13th
-- Removed Montante methoddue to a malfunctionning bug.
+- Removed Montante methoddue to a malfunctionning bugs.